FrostyX/frostyx.github.io/_drafts/copr-user-ssh.md

   builder is also assigned to a unique sandbox preventing it from being re-used by any other build, even from the same user
-- To avoid wasting resources, only two builders with SSH access can be allocated for one user at once
+- To avoid wasting resources, only two builders with SSH access can be allocated for one user at the same time
 - The builder is automatically terminated after 1 hour unless you prolong its lifespan.
 The maximum limit is 48 hours
 - Some builders are available only through an IPv6 address and you can't choose